Brighton College: History

 Brighton College led the legal fight to secure the charitable tax status currently enjoyed by all registered charities.
 A long-running legal action between the school and the Inland Revenue from 1916 to 1926 produced a series of changes to tax law in the 1918 Income Tax Act, the 1921 and 1922 Finance Acts and, above all, section 24 of the 1927 Finance Act.
 The case (Brighton College v Marriott) went to the High Court in 1924, the Court of Appeal later that year, and ultimately the House of Lords in 1925.

 It was the first independent school to introduce compulsory Mandarin Chinese from the age of 13, and in 2006 was the first public school in England to sign a deal with the Chinese government to encourage the teaching of Mandarin and Chinese culture.

 Large numbers of Brighton College boys fought in both World Wars, with 149 Old Brightonians fallen in World War I and 173 during World War II.

+During research for her 2006 novel Wicked!, author Jilly Cooper spoke to former pupils.

 Houses

 The pastoral system at Brighton College is house based.
-There are 15 houses which are split by gender (with the exception of Alexander House).
+There are 16 houses.
 Staff of both sexes can be attached to any house.
 Houses contain between 48 and 85 pupils and are supervised by a house master or house mistress (HMM) and a team of personal tutors.
 Boarding houses also have a matron and house keeping staff.
 The HMM appoints Upper Sixth Formers (Year 13) as house prefects to look after and mentor younger members, and one as head pupil to represent their house at house events and competitions.

-In September 2017, Brighton College's 14th house was opened, Alexander House.
-This was the first mixed-gender house in the college and is only for the Upper Sixth formers, who decide during their Lower Sixth year if they wish to move into this house, with all members coming from other boarding houses.
-In their final year, roughly half of boarders choose to enter the house.

-For years 7–8 there is a single house, Lower School, for those aged 11, 12, and 13 years old who took the 11+ test.
-This house does not have boarding and is for both boys and girls..
+In September 2017, Brighton College's 14th house was opened, Alexander House and is only for the Sixth formers, who decide during their Upper Fifth year (Year 11) if they wish to move into this house, with all members coming from other boarding houses.
+In their final two years, roughly half of boarders choose to enter the house.
+For years 7–8 there are two Houses, Hamblett and Owton.
+Theses Houses do not offer boarding and are for both boys and girls.
+For those wishing to board, Brighton College Prep Handcross offers boarding from Year 4.